Exploring India's Intriguing North

 Shimla

 Today is free to relax or learn about Shimla’s literary and artistic heritage on a cultural walking tour.
 The trail takes you through picturesque meadows, brooks and forests frequented by Rudyard Kipling finishing at an art gallery founded by the legendary late local artist, Sanath Chatterjee renowned for his mythological works.
-Alternatively, you may wish to unwind in your hotel's decadent spa known for its herb-infused massages, the perfect antidote to an refreshing walk in the neighbouring forest.
+Alternatively, you may wish to unwind in your hotel's decadent spa known for its herb-infused massages, the perfect antidote to a refreshing walk in the neighbouring forest.
 Overnight at The Oberoi Cecil.

 Day 6